 - Immunization Records.
 All students are required to have up-to-date immunization records to enroll in and attend public school.
 If your child requires immunization updates, you may temporarily enroll them for 20 days to allow them to attend school pending the immunization updates.
 There is an exception for homeless children who do not have the records.
 Read the Law: Md.
 Code, Education Article § 7-403

 In some situations, your child may have to transfer schools in the middle of a semester.
 This is generally not a problem.
 A student may transfer at anytime during the school year and retain any credit for work done during the course of that semester.

 Difficulties may arise when sometimes, in extreme situations, a child may be transferring schools towards the end of a semester, when all that is left are a few days of class or just exams.
 The principals of the old and new schools have the discretion with what to do for such situations.
 The student may be allowed to not take the exam and be given credits for the work done at the prior school, the student may be required to take the exams at his or her old school, or the student may be allowed to take exams at the new school.

-If transfer is denied, you should be aware that there may be legal reasons on which you could challenge the denial.
-Also, you may be entitled to a hearing about the denial.
+If a transfer is denied, you may be able to challenge the denial.
+You may also be entitled to a hearing about the denial.
 You may need legal assistance if a transfer is denied.